-The mission of the Nebraska Statewide Independent Living Council, Inc. (NESILC) is to partner with the Independent Living Network to promote Independent Living and facilitate systemic change that promotes independence, inclusion, non-descrimination, and dignity for all people with disabilities in Nebraska.
+The mission of the Nebraska Statewide Independent Living Council, Inc. (NESILC) is to partner with the Independent Living Network to promote Independent Living and facilitate systemic change that promotes independence, inclusion, non-discrimination, and dignity for all people with disabilites in Nebraska.

 NESILC's vision is a world where people with disabilites experience equal rights and opportunities in all aspects of society.